 Network Delay.
 Daily network delay includes delay on roads near the project study area (I-15, I-215, U.S. 89, Legacy Parkway, and connecting arterial roads).
-The travel demand model shows a large reduction in overall network delay with any of the five I-15 mainline concepts compared to the 2050 no-action conditions.
-Because this metric is looking at a large transportation network and high vehicle volumes, the model did not show meaningful differences in daily network delay among the five I-15 mainline concepts.
+The travel demand model shows a large reduction in overall network delay with any of the five I-15 mainline concepts that would add additional capacity to I-15 compared to the 2050 no-action conditions.
+Because this metric is looking at a large transportation network and high vehicle volumes, the model did not show meaningful differences in daily network delay among the five I-15 mainline concepts that would add additional capacity to I-15.